 Shippensburg University’s graduate program in applied history is designed for college graduates seeking advanced historical training and educators seeking professional development opportunities.

 MA in Applied History is a flexible program designed to provide educators, public historians, and individuals wishing to pursue advanced graduate work with practical professional training.
 Our

-The M.A. program in applied history provides students with practical academic training and experience in the following areas:
+The MA in applied history program provides students with practical academic training and experience in:

 - Continuing Education for teachers

 - Advanced study in diverse historical field and subjects

 - Preparation for employment in museums, businesses, historical organizations, and government